SiebenCorgie/spv-patcher/docs/projectdoc.typ

 Conceptually we can split Shader related IRs based on their position in relation to SPIR-V. On one hand we have compilation focused IRs like LLVM, MLIR or, the more shader oriented IRs like SPIR-T. On the other hand we have runtime GPU-Code generation focused IRs like NIR.

 /*
-- SPIR-V is communication format, not necessarly compiler intern (source, this one blog post)
+- SPIR-V is communication format, not necessarily compiler intern (source, this one blog post)
 - Compiler side likes LLVM and MLIR
 - For some reason drivers and languages (GLSLang, HLSL-frontend to SPIR-V, Rust-GPU don't like)
     - Probably because runtime / distribution